Silo // 2024

 Overview

-Silo’s Capital products offer unique value, but the processes surrounding them were not sustainable for scale, especially with acquisition.
+Silo’s Capital products offer unique value, but the processes surrounding them were not sustainable for scale.
 This project focused on simplifying and streamlining the way in which someone joins and onboards to Silo Capital.
-Beyond that, it provided a modular framework to reuse for other onboarding experiences across Silo.
+Beyond that, it set the framework for a modular onboarding experience to be reused across Silo.

 Role: Lead Designer